 The directors and the executive officer of Transocean Partners have indicated that they intend to vote their common units "FOR" the merger proposal, although none of them has entered into any agreement requiring them to do so.
 On the record date, directors and the executive officer of Transocean Partners and their affiliates beneficially owned 0.03% of the outstanding Transocean Partners common units.
 Under the terms of the merger agreement, Transocean Holdings has agreed to vote all the Transocean Partners common units it beneficially owns "FOR" the proposal to approve the merger and the merger agreement.
-On the record date, Transocean Holdings beneficially owned 52% of the outstanding Transocean Partners common units.
-Transocean Holdings owns all of the outstanding subordinated units of Transocean Partners and has voted these units to approve the merger agreement.
+On the record date, Transocean Holdings beneficially owned 52% of the outstanding Transocean Partners and has voted these units to approve the merger and the merger agreement.